 - Learn the labelling requirements for imported goods.

-- Read about importing and buying goods from overseas on the Department of Immigration and Border Protection website.
+- Read about importing and buying goods from overseas on the Australian Border Force website.

 - Learn about measuring your goods.

 There are a number of legal, operational, and business issues relevant to the manufacturing industry.
 These may apply to you if you transform materials or components into new products as outlined in our manufacturing industry fact sheet.

 For manufacturing information in your state, visit: